Maximize Job Opportunities for Incarcerated Individuals

-Correctional Industry (CI) programs offer a system that promotes the learning, development of skills, values, behaviors and motivation for offenders to make changes in their lives that assist them in a successful transition into the community.
+Correctional Industry (CI) programs offer a system that promotes the learning, development of skills, values, behaviors and motivation for incarcerated individuals to make changes in their lives that assist them in a successful transition into the community.
 CI programs accomplish this through the context of work.

-In an effort to take full advantage of the impact of industry programming, the maximization of offender job opportunities is critical in assisting a correctional organization with its reentry initiatives.
+In an effort to take full advantage of the impact of industry programming, the maximization of job opportunities for incarcerated individuals is critical in assisting a correctional organization with its reentry initiatives.
 This is accomplished using a systems approach that includes the strategic evaluation of resources and programming resulting in a comprehensive plan.

-A key to sustainable growth is maximizing offender job opportunities.
-The process of achieving sustainable growth requires a systems’ approach including the evaluation of current operations, the identification of long term goals, and the strategies to reach those goals.
+A key to sustainable growth is maximizing job opportunities for incarcerated individuals.
+The process of achieving sustainable growth includes the evaluation of current and future operations, the identification of long term goals, and the strategies to reach those goals.